svmiko/crisis_multimodal/README.md

-# crisis_multimodal
+# A Multimodal and Synthetic Data Approach to Classifying Informativeness of Crisis Social Media Information

-A Multimodal and Synthetic Data Approach to Classifying Informativeness of Crisis Social Media Information
+Code base for Waseda University SILS Thesis by Sumiko Teng